 - Helping the patient practice mindfulness and try to get them occupied with other things that might make them think less about their obsession.

-- Counseling sessions to help them talk about their fears and anxieties.
+- Counseling sessions to help them talk about their fears and anxieties and to teach them strategies to cope with the anxiety and obsessive tendencies.

 Timely diagnosis and treatment of obsessive love disorder can help minimize the adverse effects of OLD.
 If you are in a relationship with a person who shows any of the above signs, then take them to a professional.
 Untreated psychological illnesses, such as OLD, can pose a threat to the patient and also to the people around them.